-You can buy ski and board gear and equipment and accessories at this shop.
-But what really sets it apart is its rental program, which is awesome if you’re coming to Colorado and don’t want to travel with a ton of gear or if you are just learning how to ski or snowboard and don’t want to invest in all of the equipment just yet.
-Also, this store is all things outdoors, also selling outdoor living goods including fire pits and patio furniture.
+You can buy ski and board gear and equipment and accessories at this shop, but what really sets it apart is its rental program.
+If you’re coming to Colorado and don’t want to travel with a ton of gear or if you are just learning how to ski or snowboard and don’t want to invest in all of the equipment, the program has you covered.

-You can save up to 20 percent at Christy Sports when you rent your gear online at least 24 hours in advance.
-Also, ski and snowboard rentals are free for kids age 12 and under with a four-day adult rental.
+Save up to 20 percent at Christy Sports when you rent your gear online at least 24 hours in advance.
+Ski and snowboard rentals are free for kids age 12 and under with a four-day adult rental.

 When it’s not ski season, most outdoor rec shops in Colorado turn their focus to other intrepid adventures, most often mountain biking.
 The guys at Confluence Kayaks, though, are all about water sports—whether that’s water in its solid state on the ski slopes or its liquid state in Colorado’s rivers.